 The goal of the IPHC economic study is to provide stakeholders with an accurate and all-sectors-encompassing assessment of the socioeconomic impact of the Pacific halibut resource that includes the full scope of Pacific halibut's contribution to regional economies of Canada and the United States of America.
 The economic effects of changes to harvest policies can be far-reaching.
 Altered catch limits have an impact on the direct users of the stock (commercial harvesters, recreational anglers, subsistence fishers), but at the same time, there is a ripple effect through the economy.
 Fisheries operations create demand for inputs from other sectors while at the same time support industries further along the value chain that rely on the supply of fish, such as seafood processors.
 The viability of the Pacific halibut sectors is vital to the prosperity of fisheries-dependent households, having a considerable impact on coastal communities.
 The economic impacts are transmitted cross-regionally through business-to-business transactions (trade in commodities), labor commuting patterns, and the dissemination of profits along the value chain.
-There is also an inflow of economic benefits to the local economies from outside when non-residents partake in local leisure activities that would not attract the same number of visitors if not for the opportunity to catch this iconic fish of the Pacific Northwest.
-Understanding the formation of the price paid for Pacific halibut products by final consumers (end-users) is an important step in assessing the contribution of Pacific halibut to the Gross Domestic Product (GDP) along the entire value chain.
+There is also an inflow if economic benefits to the local economies from outside when non-residents partake in local leisure activities that would not attract the same number of visitors if not for the opportunity to catch this iconic fish of the Pacific Northwest.
 Pacific halibut's value is also in its contribution to the diet through subsistence fisheries and importance to the traditional users of the resource.
 To native people, traditional fisheries constitute a vital aspect of local identity and a major factor in cohesion.